 What Do Physics Majors Do After Graduation?

 The APSU Physics Major is versatile enough to provide superior preparation for graduate study or a career in a wide variety of physics-related disciplines, from Astrophysics to Engineering to Medicine.
 Its large selection of major electives allow the student to tailor the major to exactly the career path in which they are interested.
-APSU graduates are found working in Engineering-related careers, Industrial research, Materials Science, Medical Physics, Computational science and engineering, Software development, Data analytics, Science Education, and Consulting.
+The lists below are a sampling of the areas that APSU physics graduates have pursued in the last several years.

 - Materials Science